samlupton/Ohm-CapMeter/README.md

 This repository comprises of source code and schematics for accurately measuring resistance and capacitance using an LCP1769 microcontroller.
 The code has been written entirely in C++, ensuring reliability and consistency in the measurements.

-The capacitance meter code has been meticulously calibrated to measure capacitance values spanning from 0.001uf to 100uf.
+The capacitance meter code has been meticulously calibrated to measure capacitance values spanning from 0.001μF to 100μF.
 Similarly, the resistance meter has been fine-tuned to accurately measure resistance values within the range of 100Ω to 1MΩ.

+For those wanting to replicate this project.
+You will need a LCP1769 Micro Controller and the MCUXpressor IDE.
+Set the project type as C/C++ (semi-hosted).

 ## ChatGPT Insight